misken/c19/README.md

 In this phase, we have the "zero census" problem with the underlying model.
 But if we are in growth phase, should be easy to just solve for $t_{0}^{*} \lt t_0$ in the basic exponential growth equation to "reconstruct" the admission history and use that along with LOS to compute census for the period $(t_{0}^{*}, t_0)$ and thus have a better estimate of starting census at $t_0$ as well as decent approximation of the mix of how far along those patients are in there stay to better model them leaving - as opposed to assuming all patients at $t_0$ just started there stay, which causes a weird census spike at start of model projections.

+**NOTE (2020-03-29)** Looks like Issue [#255](https://github.com/CodeForPhilly/chime/issues/255) is going to address this and go live on Monday, 2020-03-30.
+Implemented solution is to:

+* have user enter day of first covid admit (in addition to current number in hospital)
+* use brute force line search to find doubling time that minimizes squared error loss between actual and >  predicted census at current time.

+Approach makes sense and has benefit of only one additional user input.
+Hospitals will be happy.

 A complication is that the virus grew at intrinsic growth rate for a while and then when social distancing started, grew at implied growth rate.
+Hmm, I wonder if this matters?

 Hacked around in Excel so I could see what I was doing and this appears to make some sense for this phase.
 Talking it through with a few colleagues and then Pythonizing it as a post-processing tool that can be used